asitha-sena/python-ags4/README.md

 * *headings* is a dictionary of lists.
 Each list has the header names of the corresponding *GROUP*

 >>>
 **Important:** If the above code throws an exception or returns an empty dictionary, it very likely that the input file is not a valid AGS4 file.
 In such a case, the `AGS4.check_file()` function can be used to validate the file and see whether anything needs to be fixed before trying again.
-Most users will find it easier perform this step using the [command line interface](#command-line-interface) as it will provide a formatted error report that is much easier to read than the python dictionary created by directly calling the function.
+Most users will find it easier to perform this step using the [command line interface](#command-line-interface) as it will provide a formatted error report that is much easier to read than the python dictionary created by directly calling the function.
 >>>

 All data are imported as text so they cannot be analyzed or plotted immediately.
 You can use the following code to convert all the numerical data in a DataFrame from text to numeric.